OmarMalla/Dobot-Magician/README.md

 # Dobot-Magician
-A MATLAB code to study the Dobot Magician kinematics using a simplified model.
+A simplified model to accurately study the Dobot Magician kinematics.
-Dobot Simulation with Geometric approach and the **DH Apporach** based on the *simplified model*.
+- Dobot Simulation with Geometric approach and the **DH Apporach** based on the *simplified model*.
+- Python Code to move the robot to different poses and save them.

 If found helpful, kindly consider referencing:
 *Malla, O. and Shanmugavel, M. (2024), "Simplified model to study the kinematics of manipulators with parallelogram linkages", Industrial Robot, Vol. ahead-of-print No. ahead-of-print. https://doi.org/10.1108/IR-01-2024-0046*